-EVER WONDER WHY THE FLU VACCINE IS SO INEFFECTIVE?
+EVER WONDER WHY THE FLU SHOT IS INEFFECTIVE?
+WONDER NO MORE

 Any time I get around flu vaccine research, my BS detector has a tendency of going off.
 Want to know what tripped the switch this time?
 Allow me to show you that this problem is almost as old as the hills.
 It’s nothing new, and it sounds to me like it’s yet another excuse for why efficacy for the various forms of flu vaccines for various populations (HERE, and HERE for example) is functionally zero (if you think I’m being too harsh, click the links).